electron/governance/charter.md

    We take the time to include all good-faith contributors.
    The project works around the lives of real people, and people shouldn’t sacrifice a reasonable livelihood to participate.
 2. **Intellectual Safety**
-   This is a characteristic of an environment in which a person feels comfortable sharing ideas and opinions without fear of harsh judgment or repercussions.
+   We work to cultivate and maintain an environment where participants feel comfortable sharing ideas and opinions without fear of harsh judgments or repercussions.
 3. **Transparency**
    Be transparent in as wide of a group as is reasonable.
 4. **Accountability**
    People need a channel for safely communicating feedback to other maintainers.
 5. **Shipping**
-   Constantly strive to improve through iteration.
+   We constantly strive to improve through iteration.
 Some ships will sink, so we build processes to accommodate expected failures as a safety net.
 6. **Sharing**
    We seek to share knowledge of the project between maintainers.
 We share responsibilities and seek to meet objectives as a team.